Before the Bell: What every Canadian investor needs to know today

 Canadian grocer Metro Inc. is selling off most of its stake in Alimentation Couche-Tard Inc. to help fund the purchase of pharmacy chain Jean Coutu, the Globe's Nicolas Van Praet reports.
 Metro said late Wednesday it struck three separate deals to parcel off the bulk of its 32.3-million-share stake in convenience store operator Couche-Tard, confirming previous plans to sell the asset.
 On Oct.2, when Metro announced its takeover of Jean Coutu, the stake was worth about $1.84-billion.

-BlackBerry Ltd said on Thursday it signed a new license agreement with BLU Products Inc, a Florida-based maker of low-end Android phones, that would end patent disputes between the two companies.
+BlackBerry Ltd. said on Thursday it signed a new license agreement with BLU Products Inc, a Florida-based maker of low-end Android phones, that would end patent disputes between the two companies.
 Canada's BlackBerry filed lawsuits against BLU in 2016, as part of the handset-maker-turned-software-company's move to make cash off a bunch of technology patents it had collected in its heyday.
 Thursday's agreement will include on-going payments from BLU to BlackBerry, the companies said, but did not give further details.

 HSBC has appointed John Flint as its next chief executive the bank said on Thursday, sticking with a tradition of promoting company insiders to run the firm.
 Flint, who currently runs HSBC's retail and wealth management business, will start in his new role on Feb.
 21, 2018, taking over from current chief executive Stuart Gulliver, who is retiring after seven years in the job.
 The appointment marks the first major decision taken by the bank's new chairman, former AIA Group chief Mark Tucker, who joined HSBC on Oct.
 1 as its first ever externally appointed chairman.